 Parlez vous Français?
 Do you Speak French?
 Which one?
 How Many French Dialects in the World?
 The exotic language comes in many flavors.
-There are number of French dialects, varieties, types, creoles, accents spoken around the globe.
+There is a number of French dialects, varieties, types, creoles, accents spoken around the globe.

-There are more than 270 million French speaking population in the world.
-This number includes native speaker, as a second or third language and students of all ages who do not live in a francophone countries but have learned or learning in different part of the world.
-With over 30 French speaking countries in the world, It is the only language other than English spoken spoken as a native or first language on all 5 continents.
+There is more than 270 million French speaking population in the world.
+This number includes native speaker, as a second or third language and students of all ages who do not live in francophone countries but have learned or learning in different part of the world.
+With over 30 French-speaking countries in the world, It is the only language other than English spoken as a native or first language on all 5 continents.

 French Dialects in the World